Introducing Bimuno

 Human trials

-in healthy adults, IBS, children with ASD, individuals with psychosis
+in healthy adults28, IBS10, children with Autistic Spectrum Disorder (ASD)4, individuals with psychosis32

 In vivo studies